cs7org/dvpp/README.md

 However:
 * use more nodes (in our case we used 20), sync chain and start node.py in each node
 * add at least an extra node for contracting flexibility
-* make sure each node has enoght eth
+* make sure each node has enough ETH
 * use contractDVPP.py in the contracting nodes to contract the community to provide flexibility pseudo-randomly

 ## License